gcallah/hambone/chaps/chap4.md

 Alastair said, "Whachoo doin'?
 It's seven Sunday mornin'; you can't be honkin' your horn.
 Jes lemme call him."

 Hampton sounded sleepy when he answered, and said he would be down in a few minutes.
-When he arrived at the car, he was pouring a backpack stuffed to the bursting point.
+When he arrived at the car, he was bearing a backpack stuffed to the bursting point.

 Thaddeus asked him, "Brother, what you got there?"